aishwaryamsd/Aishwarya8086/Data Entry Analysis/DataEntryAnalysis.md

 > **_The following problems were identified from the data given in the 3 files._**

 - The name of the files could be something more appropriate and meaningful giving an idea about what the file consists.
-A consistent format in the naming the file would make it easier to look for the required data when the number of files increase in future.
+A consistent format in naming the file would make it easier to look for the required data when the number of files increase in future.
 - The files named '_pond2010_' and '_zoop-temp-main_' consist a blank yellow block.
 There is no further information on it nor any mention of what these yellow spaces stand for.
 - Some rows or certain numbered data are highlighted in a different color but again with no information about what it means.
 - Also, the color used to highlight the data is not consistent.
 Mostly, it is in '_red_' color but a single number in the '_zoop-temp-main_' file is also highlighted in '_orange_'.
 Why?